Skip to content

 Service Role

-mcp-proxy Transparent sidecar.
+mcp-gateway Transparent sidecar.
 Extracts identity, evaluates tool-level policy, emits allow/deny audit events, forwards traffic upstream.

 processor Consumes Kafka, batches, writes into ClickHouse with indexed audit fields.